 Our picks for best water filters vary widely in terms of how quickly they can filter water, ranging from 30 seconds to 30 minutes to 4 hours (chemical treatments).
-Types of filters and methods of purifying will play a part, as well as flow rate.
+Types of filters and methods of purifying will play a part, as will flow rate.

 Flow rate is a unit that measures how quickly a certain amount of water can be filtered.
 Flow rates for gravity, pump, or squeeze filters listed here vary anywhere from 1-3 L per minute.
 If you are encountering a slow flow rate with your filter, it may require priming or backflushing.

-Another consideration here is location: if you are going to be traveling through a desert landscape, there may be few to none trees (a necessity to hang some gravity filters properly).
-In that example, a different style of filter would be best.
+Another consideration here is location: if you are going to be traveling through a desert landscape, there may be few to no trees (a necessity to hang some gravity filters properly).
+For that type of setting, a different style of filter would be best.